rgordon95/erc20Test/README.md

 # advancedSmartContractEx folder
    this folder contains a crowdfunding contract to run the contents of this folder first install dependencies by running
-     >'npm install' in the project directory
+     'npm install' in the project directory.

+# react-truffle folder
+   this folder builds off the advancedSmartContractEx folder example of a crowdfunding contract and couples it with a React frontend using create-react-app, React, React Router & Semantic UI CSS library.